jpuli/pqvp/README.md

 The team adopted a Scrum-based approach to development and identified a high-level scope to build a Working Prototype in a short timeframe.
 We identified three Sprints: Sprint 0 wherein we addressed high-level planning, product scope, product backlog and high-level user stories, development tools, and the architecture.
 During this Sprint we also established our development environments and built wire-frames.
 In Sprint 1 we focused on User Stories that emphasized ease-of-use and on building a first Minimum Viable Product (MVP) furnishing basic DAAS functionality.
 In the final Sprint, Sprint 2, we elaborated on DAAS to increase and enhance functionality and identified User Stories that would remain in the backlog as future enhancements.

 The team used Jira to manage project activities.
 Given team members' busy schedules and the compressed project timeframe, we sometimes struggled to keep the Jira Sprint board up-to-date via daily Scrums.
 However, we did successfully manage scope using Jira and used it to track and fix defects.
-The development process was definitely iteritave with progressive deployments allowing team members to rapidly test and provide feedback on bugs.
+The development process was definitely iterative with progressive deployments allowing team members to rapidly test and provide feedback on bugs.

 - [x] Ship a functioning “minimum viable product” (MVP) that solves a core user need as soon as possible
 - [x] Run usability tests frequently to see how well the service works and identify improvements that should be made